Think you have a solid grasp on Halifax-life? Think again!

 The fact is, you’re never far from the sea while you’re in Halifax.
 Aside from being able to see the ocean from most locations in the city’s downtown core, beautiful beaches are also in close proximity.
 The coastline stretches approximately 150 km in length, and the scenic Halifax drive along the shoreline can be done in about 3 hours (just under 200km) from Hubbard’s in the South Shore to Ecum Secum on the Eastern Shore.

-Check out this list of the top 10 beaches in Halifax you need to go to, you won’t be disappointed!
+Check out this list of the top 10 beaches in Halifax, you won’t be disappointed!

 - We have a long history of embracing winter.

 The weather outside may be frightful, but Halifax can be ever so delightful in the winter months and Haligonians have been embracing it for centuries.
 Did you know that Canada’s first covered ice rink was opened on January 3, 1863 in the Public Gardens?

 Today we are still up holding our outdoor skating tradition with the Emera Oval on the Halifax North Common.
 With an approximate size equivalent to three NHL hockey rinks, the Emera Oval’s ice surface can accommodate up to 1,500 skaters at a time.
 It’s the largest outdoor, artificially-refrigerated ice surface east of Quebec City.
 Oh – and renting skates is completely FREE, just don’t forget to bring a government ID!

 - You heard correctly, we are actually really really nice, especially to visitors!

 Need someone to snap a photo of your and you travel companions?
 Just ask a Haligonian for a hand.
 Lost and need help finding where you’re going?
 Chances are someone will volunteer to give you directions and send you on the right path.

 But don’t take our word for it – Condé Nast Traveler readers ranked Halifax as one of the top 10 friendliest cities in Canada.